McGillOutdoorsClub/reservations/CONTRIBUTING.md

 We generally maintain release branches for minor versions (e.g. `release-v3.4`) for patching purposes - if you're working on a version-specific bug make sure you branch off of the correct place.

 ### Testing
 Make sure to update or add to the test suite where appropriate; patches and features will not be accepted without tests.
-We use [RSpec]() for general testing and [Capybara]() for integration testing.
+We use [RSpec](http://rspec.info/) for general testing and [Capybara](http://jnicklas.github.io/capybara/) for integration testing.

 ### Code / Style Conventions
-We use [Rubocop]() as the arbiter of style for Reservations.
+We use [Rubocop](http://batsov.com/rubocop/) as the arbiter of style for Reservations.
 You should run `rubocop -D` to ensure that all of your changes match the project conventions.
-We occasionally allow for exceptions from code complexity violations; you should make any such request in the GitHub pull request comments.
+We occasionally allow exceptions from code complexity violations; you should make any such request in the GitHub pull request comments.

 ### Merge Conflicts / Commit Squashing
+TODO: Look at Ghost guide, flesh out this section

 You must resolve any merge conflicts before your pull request will be reviewed.
-This can be done by either merging the base branch into your topic
+Additionally,

 ### Development Setup